Who is setting your goals?

 In What’s the role of a voice teacher?, I have talked about how to prepare the first session with a new teacher.
 Today, I will give you some tools for taking the course of a lesson into your own hands.

 Sometimes, it’s very tempting to take a subordinate position towards your teacher during a session.
 I’m telling you: don’t!
 I know, your teacher is very wise and an incredible singer, has years of experience, great taste and amàzing technical skills.
 It is SO difficult not to feel overwhelmed by their talent… OK, let’s be serious 😎

 Why are you in the studio?
 Why did you pay them good money?
 Why did you bother to get in your car (or on your bike) and drive all the way to have this lesson?
 If you’re hesitating even only for a second right now, I suggest you go back home and think about it.
-If you have answered these questions right away: Good for you!
+If you are able to answer these questions right away: Good!

 Your teacher needs your input in order to be able to help you the best they can.
-If they are of the kind that I find the best, the session will start with questions that resemble these a lot.
+If their approach is like mine, the session will start with questions that resemble these a lot:

 - Do you have any reflections / questions on the last lesson?

 - How did you work at home?

 - Did you progress?